Project-Books/book-project/README.md

 ## Running the database

-1. Navigate to the [backend](https://github.com/Project-Books/book-project/tree/main/backend) directory
+1. Navigate to the [backend/](https://github.com/Project-Books/book-project/tree/main/backend) directory in a terminal
 1. Start the MySQL database using `docker-compose up -d mysql phpmyadmin`
    - May need to add sudo to this command
    - phpmyadmin is optional